riccardobernardi/Manifold-Learning-and-Graph-Kernels/README.md

 i.e. (x,y) is an edge of G1 iff (f(x),f(y)) is an edge of G2.
 Then f is an isomorphism, and G1 and G2 are called isomorphic.
 No polynomial-time algorithm is known for graph isomorphism.
 Neither is it known to be NP-complete.

-We can move to Subgraph isomorphism(easier?).
+We can move to Subgraph isomorphism.
 Subgraph isomorphism asks if there is a subset of edges and vertices of G1 that is isomorphic to a smaller graph G2.
 Subgraph isomorphism is NP-complete.

 **Drawbacks:**